randohm/http-thruput/README.md

 __URL:__ `http://<hostname>:<port>/down?s=<bytes>`

-hostname: The hostname of the remote server running `http-bandwidth-test` in server mode.
+hostname: The hostname of the remote server running `http-thruput` in server mode.
 port: The TCP port number.
 bytes: The number of bytes to present to the client.